Griswold Cookware

 Display of art glass.

-Additionally, of course, they have a gorgeous collection of iron.
-The Wenz iron collection is displayed in Doug and Kathy’s house and in Doug’s adjacent workshop.
+The Wenz iron collection is displayed both in the house and in Doug’s adjacent workshop.
 Doug is the primary iron collector, although Kathy is also strongly interested in the pieces, particularly for cooking.
-If a piece is in the house, Kathy considers it fair game for cooking!
+Kathy says that if a piece is in the house, it is fair game for use!

 Doug’s main collecting focus is on Griswold.
 Their collection includes beautiful Griswold Flamingo Red enameled pieces, skillets, muffin and gem pans, Dutch ovens, and much more.
 Doug and Kathy estimate that they have about 500 pieces in their collection.2